 What are some of the US Visa Interview London Questions?

-Spouse Visa USA interview questions that I was asked:
+Spouse Visa USA interview questions that I was asked at the London embassy:

 - Where is your husband?
 (In America…currently at work!)